tlgs/songbird/README.md

-# sisc
+# songbird

-A stupidly incomplete Sonos controller:
+A stupidly incomplete Sonos caster TUI app:

+- no way to select Sonos unit
+- no controls other than album selection
-- depends on GNOME's Tracker to quickly find indexed music
+- depends on [GNOME's Tracker](https://tracker.gnome.org/) to find indexed music files
-- only supports selecting a full album